 SQE: property and private client law

 This module covers a range of relevant SQE1 functioning legal knowledge in the areas of property law and practice, trusts, wills and the administration of estates.
 Alongside gaining knowledge of these areas, you’ll have the opportunity to develop legal and transferable skills (including communication and research), professional behaviours and commercial awareness.
 The module aims to deliver substantive and procedural law in a highly engaging and authentic way.
-This should support you if you’re preparing for SQE1 and enhance your employability.
+This should enhance your employability and support you if you’re preparing for SQE1.

 What you will study

 The module is divided into 16 units of study.
 The first nine units focus on property law and practice by covering: